Skip to main content

 This site provides access to all VA forms and allows you to easily search for the correct form.

-The Center for Minority Veterans is part of the Office of the Secretary.
-The Center helps eligible veterans to obtain benefits and services from VA.
+Part of the Office of the Secretary.
+The Center helps eligible veterans to obtain benefits and services from the VA.
 The Center acts only as a mediator and facilitator -- the Center does not process claims, handle equal employment complaints, or employee relation problems.
-The Center is dedicated to ensuring that all veterans are aware of benefits, services, and programs offered by VA.

 Features list of 20 hot jobs for veterans for 2014 from the nation's largest military friendly employers.
 This list ranks the Top 20 Hot Jobs for Veterans according to demand with a brief description of each, their average national salary, why they’re “hot” and what you need to land the job.

-Hiring Our Heroes and the Institute for Veterans and Military Families at Syracuse University created Fast Track to show the critical paths to meaningful careers and guide veterans and transitioning servicemembers to make informed decisions about education and employment opportunities.
 Here you can map careers by industry/sector to 100 metropolitan statistical areas (MSAs) that are forecasted to have the fastest growing job markets; identify the qualifications needed for employment opportunities within the MSAs; and find out how to use the GI Bill for community colleges, colleges, vocational schools, and apprenticeships.
-Hiring Our Heroes will partner with major employers that hire veterans who successfully meet the criteria of a pre-determined Fast Track in each of the identified MSAs.

 Joining Forces is a comprehensive national initiative to mobilize all sectors of society to give our service members and their families the opportunities and support they have earned.